 Once you’ve selected a funeral director, you can start thinking about the type of service you would like.
 This is completely up to you, but you may wish to involve family members.
 As discussed above, involving family members can become part of the healing process, facilitating acceptance and, eventually, closure.

-While you may have only attended traditional funerals in the past, do not let this stop you from considering alternatives which better reflect your personality and life.
+While you may have only attended traditional funerals in the past, do not let this stop you from considering alternatives that better reflect your personality and life.
 If there is a special piece of music, activity or place in the world that better sums up your experience on earth, then that may be a better option for you.
 Preplanning your funeral allows you to completely customise the experience and say goodbye in your own way.
-It also takes stress away from your family who may be unsure about your wishes or be too emotionally vulnerable to make the decision themselves.
+It also takes the stress away from your family who may be unsure about your wishes or be too emotionally vulnerable to make the decision themselves.

 Choose upfront or instalments